NEW: Magistrate orders that the hearing take place behind closed doors

 Amid heated confrontations between lawyers, a New Delhi court on Monday ordered the appearance of five men accused in the shocking rape and killing of an Indian woman last month to take place behind closed doors.

-The horrific attack on the 23-year-old woman in New Delhi on December 16 has prompted angry protests over the country's treatment of women and handling of sexual attacks.
+The fatal attack of the 23-year-old woman last month in New Delhi prompted protests over the country’s treatment of women and handling of sexual attacks.
 It also stirred worldwide outrage.

 But tempers flared inside the packed courtroom before the suspects had even appeared, with some lawyers loudly criticizing the offer by a couple of their colleagues to represent the suspects.

 “You will not defend those barbarians!” shouted one young lawyer, pointing his finger at Manohar Lal Sharma, one of those willing to represent the accused men.
 The local bar association last week vowed not to represent any of the suspects because of the nature of the crime they are accused of committing.

 The magistrate, Namrita Aggarwal, asked everyone not connected with the case to leave the courtroom so she could call the suspects in.
 When none of them budged, she walked out of the room.

 She returned a while later and ordered that the hearing take place behind closed doors.
 She also forbade the news media from publishing proceedings related to the case without the court’s permission, citing concerns about the suspects’ safety.